jameshesketh/potential-rotary-phone/docs/Java_Basics.md

     java JavaVersionCheck
     ```

 The output will display the Java version, runtime version, home directory, and vendor currently being used.
 This is a quick way to confirm that IntelliJ is indeed running your code with the expected Java version.

+Click the link to find the [Version Checker](https://jameshesketh.github.io/potential-rotary-phone/Java_Version_Checker) details.